brianhornick/NBA-Stats-Analysis-SQL/README.md

 ![image_alt](https://github.com/brianhornick/NBA-Stats-Analysis-SQL/blob/main/Images/Screenshot%202025-02-19%20155000.png?raw=true)

-As we can see the largest increase in 3PA happened between the 2016-2017 - 2019-2020 season where there was a combined total cumulative increase of over 10 3s a game!
+As we can see the largest increase in 3PA happened between the 2016-2017 - 2019-2020 season where there was a combined total cumulative increase of over 10 3s taken a game!
-2022-23 was actually the first season in the last 10 years to see a decrease in 3s per game.
+2022-23 was actually the first season in the last 10 years to see a decrease in 3s taken per game.

 ### Question 3 - The Winning Percentage of High vs Low 3-Point Volume Teams